 SOUTH SUDAN RELIEF

 For the past five years, we've partnered with Samaritan's Purse to match our Christmas giving 1:1. i.e. "What I spend on gifts, I give to the Sudan Project."
 Your generosity helps provides meals for more than 300k hungry and displaced people each month.
 This is a 24/7 operation and Samaritan's Purse is one of very few organizations on the ground in South Sudan.
-Because of your generosity, $14,986 was raised in 2017 which was enough to provide meals for 137 children for one year.
+Because of your generosity, $20,839 was raised in 2018 which was enough to provide meals for 190 children for one year.
 As of today from the inception of our collection of The Sudan Project, we have raised $89,561.45.

 2016 | $13,696 raised